bonitasoft/bonita-doc/md/connector-archetype.md

 #### Retrofit service creation

-In the class _ConnectorStarWars_, replace the method _connect_ with the following one.
+In the class _ConnectorStarWars_, replace the method _connect_ by the following one.
 We do not need to implement the disconnect method, as there is no authentication.
 Creating the service in the _connect_ method  ensure that the service will be created once (and only once) before the logic execution.

 ```groovy
 def StarWarsService service